 Visualisers are one of those rare pieces of classroom tech that genuinely make teaching easier, not harder.
-They’re simple to set up, easy to use, and can instantly boost engagement, clarity, and inclusivity — whatever subject or key stage you’re teaching.
+They are compact, low-maintenance, and work in any subject with almost zero prep.
+More importantly, they help you:

 1. Live modelling of handwriting or drawing